 For School-to-Career planning, Florida CHOICES opens a world of opportunities for youth by providing excellent information about occupations, colleges, and financial aid.
 A free web version of Florida CHOICES is available at www.flchoices.org.
 Over 500,000 Floridians have visited this site to get assistance in selecting a personalized career.
-Okeechobee High School students may also visit the Career Resource Center in the counselor's office to learn more about a comprehensive, multileveled, career planning system called Bridges.
+Okeechobee High School students may also visit the Career Pesource Center in the counselor's office to learn more about also visit the Career Resource Center in the counselor's office to learn more about a comprehensive, multi-leveled, career planning system called Bridges.
 The Career Specialist will set up an appointment for parents and students to explore this interactive site filled with career information.